How long has Released Time Education been around and how did it get started?

 However, Dr. William Wirt, an innovative educator and superintendent of the Gary, Indiana, schools established a program in 1914 in which 619 students participated in off-campus religious education.
 Dr. Wirt believed that the church, home, playground, library, and school were all components in a child's education.
 The public school, however, had and still has no responsibility for teachers, curriculum, conduct, or achievement within the Released Time classes.

 Released Time grew and flourished.
-In 1922, for example, Released Time programs were active in 23 states.
-40,000 students from 200 school districts were participating.
-By 1932, thirty states had active Released Time programs in 400 communities with enrollment of 250,000 students.
-Ten years later, in 1942 participation reached 1.5 million students in 46 States.
-Released Time peaked in 1947 with 2 million students enrolled in 2,200 communities.
-During this time, favorable Released Time legislation was adopted by 12 States.
+In 1922, for example, Released Time programs were active in twenty-three states.
+Forty thousand students from two hundred school districts were participating.
+By 1932, thirty states had active Released Time programs in 400 communities with an enrollment of two hundred fifty thousand students.
+Ten years later, in 1942 participation reached one and a half million students in 46 States.
+Released Time peaked in 1947 with two million students enrolled in two thousand two hundred communities.
+During this time, favorable Released Time legislation was adopted by twelve States.

-Currently, it is estimated that there are over 1,000 Released Time programs in operation today involving over 250,000 students in first grade through high school.
+Currently, it is estimated that there are over five hundred Released Time programs in operation today involving over three hundred fifty thousand students in first grade through high school.